 AI transforms static waitlist ranking into a dynamic one based on:

 • Monitoring of Real-time deterioration.
-AI continuously tracks changes in liver function & other set of lab values, and imaging.
+AI continuously tracks changes in liver function & other sets of lab values, and imaging.

 • Predicting disease progression: Machine learning identifies patients at risk of sudden deterioration, adjusting priority accordingly.